 Acrylic paint is not oil, nor latex it is water-based and it has an acrylic polymer binder in it.
 In fact, acrylic latex paints are popular in the market.

 What is the best latex paint?

-The laurel for the best latex paint in 2022 goes to the Sherwin-Williams SuperPaint brand but you can only buy it via their official website.
+The laurel for the best latex paint goes to the Sherwin-Williams SuperPaint brand but you can only buy it via their official website.

 It gives your surface a smoother finish, and you don’t have to buy a separate primer since it has both paint and primer in a pint.
 Just a fair warning: it can be quite pricey for a gallon of this superior latex paint.

 The best alternatives to Sherwin-Williams paint are Glidden, Rust-Oleum, and Kilz latex paints.

 Acrylic and latex paints are great choices for home projects and renovations.
 But always keep in mind that choosing the best paint depends on your preferences, budget, and your project’s requirements and surfaces.

 For arts and crafts and wooden surfaces, use acrylics and buy latex paint for interior painting.
 That way, you can avoid any mishaps and work your way toward perfecting your next DIY project.